-Annually extracted total volume over bark from forests in NL (m year-1) $H{NL}$ $H{NLub}$ Annually extracted volume round wood under bark from forests in NL (m3 year-1) $f{\frac{ob}{ub}}$ Conversion from under bark to over bark (1.136 m over bark / m under bark) $f{\frac{tw}{rw}}$ Conversion from round wood to total wood (1.06 m3 wood / m3 round wood year-1)
+Annually extracted total volume over bark from forests in NL (m3 year-1) H{NL} H{NLub} Annually extracted volume round wood under bark from forests in NL (m3 year-1) Conversion from under bark to over bark (1.136 m3 over bark / m3 under bark) $f{\frac{ob}{ub}}$ Conversion from round wood to total wood (1.06 m3 wood / m3 round wood year-1) $f{\frac{tw}{rw}}$

 For each year, first the amount of timber recovered from Deforestation is estimated by the area deforested multiplied with the average forest growing stock.
 This volume of wood is subtracted from the overall nationally harvested wood volume.
 Subsequently the remaining harvest is then allocated to Forest Management activities.
-The fraction of harvest from Forest Management from the total harvest is later used in the calculations for the harvested wood products (see Chapter 10.2).
-All harvests were calculated as thinnings.
+The fraction of harvest from Forest Management from the total harvest is later used in the calculations for the harvested wood products (see Section 10.2).